 A STA whose dot11OperatingModeNotificationImplemented is true(#7166) shall set the Operating Mode

 Notification field in the Extended Capabilities element(#7338) to 1.
 A VHT STA shall set

 dot11OperatingModeNotificationImplemented to true.
-A STA that has the Operating Mode Notification field

-in the Extended Capabilities element equal to 1 is referred to as operating mode notification capable.
+A STA that has the value true for dot11OperatingModeNotificationImplemented is referred to as operating mode notification capable.